• Skip to main content

 Component Structure

 The component tree structure is mostly controlled by how the signal flow is organized and how the Execution order is set.
 The default Execution order is set to TopDown.
-This basically means that when fs, Priority, SchedulingGroup and SchedulingOrder is the same on all components, then the components in the expanded Project tree are executed from top to bottom, in the order they are listed.
+This means that when fs, Priority, SchedulingGroup and SchedulingOrder are the same on all components, then the components in the expanded Project tree are executed from top to bottom, in the order they are listed.
 Example:

 The Components in the ExecutionOrderApp above are executed in the order One, Two, Three, Four, Five, Six.
 For more information about this, see the CDPComponent documentation.